Homer Hans Bryant

 Chicago City Ballet

-In 1972, Bryant began his professional career when he won an audition to replace a member of the company.
-He continued to dance and tour professionally with the Dance Theater of Harlem and took a hiatus in 1978 to perform in the Broadway musical Timbuktu! alongside Eartha Kitt.
+In 1972, Bryant began his professional career when he joined DTH.
+He continued to dance and tour professionally with the company and took a hiatus in 1978 to perform in the Broadway musical Timbuktu! alongside Eartha Kitt.
 He also appeared in the film version of the musical The Wiz along with Diana Ross and Michael Jackson.
-He then worked with Donald McKayle’s dance company and while on tour came to Chicago and danced briefly with Maria Tallchief’s Chicago City Ballet.
+He then worked with Donald McKayle’s dance company and, while on tour, came to Chicago and danced briefly with Maria Tallchief’s Chicago City Ballet.